 Do you provide training?

-All new team members receive core training about the principles and policies which are important to the CAB as an organisation and basic people interaction skills.
-Receptionists, Gateway Assessors and Advisers all then receive additional training specific to their roles.
+All new team members receive core training about the principles and policies which are important to the CAB as an organisation and skills to which will help you work with people.
+Receptionists, Gateway Assessors and Advisers receive additional training specific to their roles.
 This training is free and is recognised and respected throughout the country.
 Each training programme consists of working through self-study packs, observation of trained colleagues performing the role, and for Gateway Assessors and Advisers attendance at external training days run by Citizens Advice.
 You will be supported throughout your training by an in-bureau Guidance Tutor.
 We normally have at least 2 trainees at any one time, so you are likely to be training with other new volunteers.
-We find that most people complete the reception training programme in one month, the Gateway Assessor in 6 weeks and the adviser training programme in 9-12 months, although this will, of course, depend on how much time you are able to commit to it.
+We find that most people complete the reception training programme in one month, the Gateway Assessor in 6 weeks and the adviser training programme in 9-12 months, although this will, of course, depend on how much time you are able to commit.

 What support will I get as a CAB volunteer?

-All volunteers are fully supported and supervised throughout their involvement with CAB.
-There will be a paid member of staff that you can turn to for extra support if you feel you need it.
-There is an Advice Session Supervisor on duty at each advice session to guide and assist volunteer advisers.
-We make sure that you are not put in situations that are beyond your abilities, and will work with you to help ensure that you find volunteering with us both challenging and rewarding.
+All volunteers are fully supported and supervised.
+We have a dedicated volunteer coordinator and other team members will always be there to offer support and guidance.
+There is a Supervisor on duty at each advice session to guide and assist volunteer advisers.
+We make sure that you are not put in situations that you are not ready for, and will work with you to help ensure that you find volunteering with us is both challenging and rewarding.

 How much time do I need to give?

-This again depends on the roles due to the different levels of training and experience required before you will be able to perform the role competently.
-For the Adviser role a minimum of 2 days a week is preferred and for the Gateway Assessor a minimum commitment of 1 day a week is necessary.
+For the Adviser roles a minimum of 2 days a week is preferred and for the Gateway Assessor a minimum commitment of 1 day a week is necessary.
 The more time you can give the quicker you will be trained and qualified.
 However for all other roles a half day commitment per week can be accommodated.